-Note – For this demo I have used VS 2013, you may get different number when use another version but the key point is that we should remove all the modules which are not required.
+Note – for this demo I have used VS 2013.
+You may get different number when using another version, but the key point is that you should remove all the modules which are not required.

 More tips coming soon 😉